Mindfulness of breathing, the four postures, and clear comprehension

 Outwardly, be aware of the body’s posture, movements, and outward expressions.

-Now, contemplate the body’s nature of arising.
+Now, contemplate in the body its nature of arising.

 Observe how it appears and how it changes.